syed-hamza/hungry_geese/README.md

 ### About me
 I am and 18 year old Deep Learning enthusiast, I passed 12th Standard (CBSE) on July, 2021 with Agregate 96%.
-I'm extremely happy to figure in a list of Medal winners in Hungry Geese.
+I'm intested to work in any areas of Deep Learning.
 Earlier, I had a Silver Medal (rank 79/2097) from a Healthcare problem (OSIC Pulmonary Fibrosis Progression) in Kaggle.
 This win helped me to reach the title of "Kaggle Competition Expert"!